 - to ensure that probity is maintained in purchasing, tendering and contracting activities of public hospitals

-Schedule 1 and 5 public hospitals and health services are required to comply with the Health Purchasing Policies (HPP), together with other legislative and reporting obligations as set out in the Act.
+Schedule 1 and 5 public hospitals and health services are required to comply with the Health Purchasing Policies (HPPs), together with other legislative and reporting obligations as set out in the Act.

 HPV Compliance Framework

 An overarching HPV Compliance Framework (the framework) has been implemented to assist health services in achieving compliance with these requirements.
 The current HPPs which were gazetted on 25 May 2017 are mandatory for Schedule 1 and 5 and underpin the framework.